xtreamwayz/html-form-validator/docs/latest/example-symfony-action.md

 ---
-title: "Example: Symfony action"
+title: Example Symfony action
-type: "project"
+type: project
-layout: "page"
+layout: page
-project: "html-form-validator"
+project: html-form-validator
-version: "1.0"
+version: v1
 ---

 Symfony forms can be a real pain to design and even worse to debug.
 Luckily you are not bound to use Symfony forms and